StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 for file in *.txt; do echo "Processing $file"; done
 ```

-**Explanation**: These examples show how to use single-line block statements for straightforward logic, keeping the code clean and easy to read.
+**Explanation**: These examples show how to use single-line control structures for straightforward logic, keeping the code clean and easy to read.

 /////
 ////